 me.

-from the side of the refrigerator down the hall towards the bathroom, my baby’s
+from the side of the refrigerator down the hall towards the bathroom and my baby’s

 room.
-Heart pounding, I question once again whether I have seen what I had saw.
+Heart pounding like a startled rabbit, I question once again whether I have seen what I had saw.

 No!
 No, I didn’t.
 I don’t believe in ghos….